SpacehuhnTech/Huhnitor/README.md

 1. Open huhnitor
 2. Plug in your deauther
 3. Have fun using the command line interface of the [ESP8266 Deauther](https://github.com/SpacehuhnTech/esp8266_deauther) :slightly_smiling_face:

+If the huhnitor has issues connecting to your deauther, try running it as administrator or via `sudo huhnitor`.
+You can also give a user permission to access the serial ports by running `sudo usermod -a -G dialout <username>`.

 ### Arguments